 - High-Quality Conversion: MakeMKV transforms DVD and Blu-ray discs into pristine MKV files, ensuring no loss in quality.

-- Retains all video and audio tracks, including subtitles and multiple audio languages
+- Comprehensive Media Preservation: The software retains all video and audio tracks, encompassing subtitles and multiple audio languages.

-- MakeMKV offers multi-threaded processing capabilities, allowing faster conversion times than other applications.
+- Enhanced Speed: Leveraging multi-threaded processing, MakeMKV promises faster conversion times than other market options.

 Table of Contents

 Install MakeMKV on Ubuntu 22.04 or 20.04 via APT PPA

 Step 1: Update Ubuntu System Packages Before MakeMKV Installation

 Before installing MakeMKV, ensuring your system packages are up-to-date is important.
 To do this, open the terminal and run the following command:

 This command will update your package list and install any available updates.